 Their patented process employs a technique called additive manufacturing, where a part is built up or reinforced layer by layer.

 “This reduces waste so it gives tremendous cost benefits,” Madsen explains.

 How did team members come up with the concept?
 With one in their ranks who works on cars and two others who work on musical instruments, it's a band of tinkerers.

-In addition, Nardiello created a robot via 3D printing for Steve Engel, a retired Northrop Grumman fellow, as a test bed for a software system in collaboration with New York City's Columbia University.
+In addition, Nardiello created a robot using this technique for Steve Engel, a retired Northrop Grumman fellow, as a test bed for a software system in collaboration with Columbia University.

 MORE ABOUT ADDITIVE MANUFACTURING AT NORTHROP GRUMMAN